fenz85/PasswordPusher/Configuration.md

 ## Application Encryption

-PWSend encrypts sensitive data in the database.
+SafePass encrypts sensitive data in the database.
 This requires a randomly generated encryption key for each application instance.

 To set a custom encryption key for your application, set the environment variable `PWPUSH_MASTER_KEY`: